smd111/Gaze_check-windower-addon/README.md

            --       Missing Gaze attacks
            --       ID=292 NAME=Blank Gaze

-           -- if its a long duration gaze attack please include the --       Perm Gaze end data =
+           -- if its a long duration(longer then the time it takes to use the ability) gaze attack please include --       Perm Gaze end data =

 Example: gzc auto_point